corelight/ripple20/README.md

 ## Architecture:
 The script ```ripple20_nonclusterized.zeek``` in this repository is written for a non clustered Zeek environment.
 This script can be loaded and will work as intended for some of the notices in a clustered environment, however to be efficient and fully effective a different version of this script that supports Zeek clusters is required.
+Contact the author for more detail = Ben Reardon, Research Team @Corelight. ben.reardon@corelight.com, @benreardon.